The canned food is called as “Kanzume” in Japan. We don’t care that is long-term storage or not. Because, we eat them as one of the daily foods.

 Japanese canned foods are so tasty that we don’t have a problem in a disaster.

-Actually, when the Tohoku Earthquake 9 years ago, I have seen some people had a drinking party on the road in Tokyo😨
+Actually, when the Tohoku Earthquake decade ago, I have seen many people had a drinking party on the road in Tokyo😨 Because, every traffics are stopped…

 That’s the reason Japanese are so strong in disaster, could it be thanks to canned foods, right?